 Before I go any further, let me quickly summarize what sanctification is because this is one of those “church words” that I personally didn’t know about or understand until I was 30.
 I actually learned it while teaching my daughter’s Awana class because it was a word she was learning!

-I am a consultant for a direct sales company that I truly love.
-I love the product, the company mission and the women I have met because of what I do.
-It has been a wonderful outlet for my creativity and gives me a platform to use my natural ability to teach.
+I used to be a consultant for a direct sales company that I truly love.
+I love the product, the company mission, and the women I have met because of what I do.
+It was a wonderful outlet for my creativity and gave me a platform to use my natural ability to teach.
 However, it didn’t take long before I had made an idol out of it.

-Give me a little praise and I am grateful, give me a LOT of praise, and I become obessed with wanting more.
+Give me a little praise and I am grateful, give me a LOT of praise, and I become obsessed with wanting more.

 And God said, “No.”

-I would love to say that, once I aknowledged I had made my business an idol, I corrected myself and God started to bless my sales again.
-Que the upbeat music as the scene fades out on smiling faces all around.
+I would love to say that, once I acknowledged I had made my business an idol, I corrected myself and God started to bless my sales again.
+Cue the upbeat music as the scene fades out on smiling faces all around.
 But if that were the case, I would have chosen “Sanctification Sinks” as my title.

-God is not done with me yet so I dare not get comfortable thinking I am “good” now.
 I am very aware of how easily I can slip back into bad habits.
-I have this verse written in my dayplanner where I can see it often…
+I have this verse written in my day planner where I can see it often…

 But I wouldn’t have it any other way because THAT is the way that leads to eternal life.